2020 Tulane Green Wave football team

 The 2020 Tulane Green Wave football team represented Tulane University in the 2020 NCAA Division I FBS football season.
 The Green Wave played their home games at Yulman Stadium in New Orleans, Louisiana, and competed in the American Athletic Conference.
 They were led by fifth-year head coach Willie Fritz.

 On December 10, Fritz announced the firing of defensive coordinator Jack Curtis.
 The Green Wave went on to complete their regular season with a 6–5 record (3–5 in conference).
 They subsequently lost to Nevada in the Famous Idaho Potato Bowl.

-Previous season

-The Green Wave finished the 2019 campaign with an overall record of 7–6; they were 3–5 in AAC play to finish in fourth place in the West Division.
-They received an invitation to the Armed Forces Bowl, their first such appearance in the Fort Worth, Texas, annual game, where they defeated Southern Miss 30–13.